At most stores, a $1 coupon shaves a buck off the price you pay for an item. But at the dollar store, a $1 coupon gets you something for free.

 How it works

 The only thing you need to know in advance is where to find coupon matchups for dollar stores.
-Below we link directly to them.
+Start here:

 Each website lays out information differently.
 CouponMom.com and Moola Saving Mom have webpages dedicated to listing coupon matchups for specific dollar stores.
 The Krazy Coupon Lady highlights a variety of dollar-store deals in blog posts.